arvisre/tidbits/README.md

-# In this page I have documented some experiences I have come across and the learning while using the Linux Operating System
+# In this page I have documented some experiences I have come across and the learning while using the Linux Operating System.